 E54 Error Code

-What It Means: Motor relay is faulty or burned.
+What It Means: The motor relay is stuck or the contacts are burned.

 E57 Error Code

-What It Means: FCV current trip; there is a high current on the inverter.
+What It Means: High current detected on the inverter (FCV).

-How to Fix It: Inspect the wiring and fix any faults.
+How to Fix It: Inspect the motor wiring.
 Measure the resistance of the motor windings.
-Replace the motor if it’s out of range.
+If the resistance is out of spec, replace the motor.

 E58 Error Code

-What It Means: FCV overcurrent; there is a high current in the motor phase.
+What It Means: High current detected in the motor phase.

-How to Fix It: Inspect the wiring to the motor and fix faults.
-Measure the resistance of the motor windings.
-Replace the motor if it’s out of range.
-Otherwise, you may need to replace the motor control module.
+How to Fix It: Check the wiring harness connected to the motor.
+Test the motor windings.
+If the motor is fine, replace the motor control module.

 E59 Error Code

-What It Means: FCV isn’t following, and the motor control module isn’t receiving a signal from the motor tacho.
+What It Means: The motor control module is not receiving a signal from the tachometer.

-How to Fix It: Inspect the wiring to the motor and fix faults.
-Measure the resistance of the motor windings.
-Replace the motor if it’s out of range.
-Otherwise, you may need to replace the motor control module.
+How to Fix It: Inspect the wiring.
+Measure the resistance of the tachometer coil on the motor.
+If it is open, replace the motor.
+If the motor tests fine, replace the motor control module.

 E5A Error Code

-What It Means: The FCV heating is faulty, and the control module has overheated.
+What It Means: The heat sink on the motor control module has overheated.

 E5C Error Code